michaelmcmillan/LittList/readme.md

 ### Credits
 A huge thanks to Rintze M. Zelle, Sebastian Karcher, Frank G. Bennett, Jr., and Bruce D'Arcus of CSL and citeproc-js for putting down so many hours of work into creating a remarkable piece of software.

+I would also like to thank everyone who gave me feedback through the feedback form on the previous version of LittList.
+The only way to improve the software is to listen to the wants of the users.